Corgi owners say community has ‘lost part of our world’ with Queen’s death

 The trophy was won by Georgie, whose owner Alison Rumbles said it now feels even more special to have taken part in the event.

-She said: “I’m just glad we decided to do it, it was so much fun and I just hope that the Queen watched it and laughed and laughed at the silliness of it all.”
+“I'm just glad we decided to do it, it was so much fun and I just hope that the Queen watched it and laughed and laughed at the silliness of it all,” she said.

 Mrs Rumbles, a wool fibre artist from Haddington, East Lothian, added: “It's just so sad that she has died.
 She was hugely admired and respected, just a wonderful, wonderful woman.